yardgnome18/GF_Repo/source/Chicken_EC.rst

 2. Add chilies and cream.
 Boil over high heat until thick (2 min).
 Add chicken, tomato, and 1 C jack cheese.

-3. Warm tortillas with damp paper towel to soften, fill each with filling.
-Bake uncovered in lightly greased pan at 400 F for 12 to 15 minutes.
+3. Grease 9 x 13 pan and add small amount of filling, cover with tortillas, and repeat the filling process finishing with the last of the filling on top of a tortilla bed.
+Cover with shredded cheese and cook uncovered for 20 minutes.